 Do you know what the most important part of your Kickstarter campaign is?
-I would say without a doubt the video.
-Experts agree that the Kickstarter video is the most viral aspect of the campaign.
-Projects with videos succeed at 50% vs. 30% of campaigns without a video.
+Without a doubt, it’s the video.
+Experts agree that the Kickstarter video is the most viral aspect of a campaign.
+Projects with videos succeed at 50% compared to just 30% of campaigns without a video.

-But putting together a great video can be a daunting task, but today I’m going to show you how to break it into actionable steps.
-I urge you not to be intimidated, though, many of the best Kickstarter campaigns were created by amateur videographers.
+However, putting together a great video can be a daunting task.
+Today, I’m going to show you how to break it into actionable steps.
+I urge you not to be intimidated because many of the best Kickstarter campaigns were created by amateur videographers.

 - Production – The actual shooting of the video

 - Editing – The post production and editing of the video

 - Sharing & Promotion – The export, sharing, and promotion of the video

 We will now go through each of the steps individually in the below sections.

 Preproduction is all the work that comes before the shooting and actual production of the video.
 This step is often skipped by amateur videographers.
 The time that you put in planning your video will pay dividends when it comes time to shooting and editing.